ChadLefort/AheadOfTheCurve/README.md

 ### About

-A World of Wacraft addon that automates the sending of Ahead of the Curve achievments when signing up for raid groups via the Looking for Group system.
+A World of Warcraft addon that automates the sending of Ahead of the Curve achievements when signing up for raid groups via the Looking for Group system.

 ### Features